modyo/modyo-docs/docs/en/dynamic/activation.md

 # Activation

-The activation of Modyo Dynamic is carried out through a subscription agreement complementary to that of the Modyo Platform.
+The activation of Dynamic Framework is carried out through a subscription agreement complementary to that of the Modyo Platform.

 :::tip Activation
-To request the activation of Modyo Dynamic, please contact your assigned sales or customer executive.
+To request the activation of Dynamic Framework, please contact your assigned sales or customer executive.
 :::

 ### Considerations
-The Modyo Dynamic subscription has the following considerations:
+The Dynamic Framework subscription has the following considerations:
 - The subscription grants access to the design system, experience templates, and integration templates.
 - The minimum subscription contract period is 1 year.
 - Once it has expired, the subscription is automatically renewed unless you have explicitly requested its cancellation.